-This Code of Ethics (“Code”) has been adopted by the Board of Directors (“Board”) of the Center for International Private Enterprise, Inc. (“CIPE”) on this 10th day of April 2007, and shall be in effect until revoked or amended by the Board.
+This Code of Ethics (“Code”) was adopted by the Board of Directors (“Board”) of the Center for International Private Enterprise, Inc. (“CIPE”) on the 10th day of April 2007, and amended by the Board on June 25, 2014.
+It shall remain in effect until revoked or further amended by the Board.
 CIPE was incorporated as a nonprofit organization in 1985 as an affiliate of the U.S. Chamber of Commerce.
 In pursuit of its mission CIPE is committed to high standards of integrity and ethical conduct.
-The Board of Directors has adopted this Code of Ethics (the “Code”) to help directors recognize and address ethical issues; foster a culture of integrity, accountability, and legal compliance; and effectively carry out their fiduciary obligations to CIPE.
+The Board of Directors has adopted this Code to help Directors recognize and address ethical issues; foster a culture of integrity, accountability, and legal compliance; and effectively carry out their fiduciary obligations to CIPE.

-It is CIPE’s policy to adhere to high ethical standards and to comply with all applicable government laws and regulations, including requirements pertaining to the use of federal funds.
-Each director is accountable for overseeing CIPE’s adherence to ethical standards and legal compliance, and for assuring that his or her conduct is consistent with this policy.
-The Board is also responsible for overseeing compliance with a code of conduct applicable to CIPE staff.
+It is CIPE’s policy to adhere to high ethical standards and to comply with all applicable laws and regulations, including requirements pertaining to the use of federal funds.
+Each Director is accountable for overseeing CIPE’s adherence to ethical standards and legal compliance, and for assuring that his or her conduct is consistent with this policy.
+The Board is also responsible for overseeing compliance with the Code of Business Ethics and Conduct applicable to CIPE staff.

 I. Personal and Professional Responsibility

-Each CIPE director is expected to perform his or her duties in good faith, with honesty, integrity, and openness in all dealings as a representative of CIPE.
-The director should exercise the care a prudent person in a like position would take under similar circumstances, and act in a manner the director reasonably believes to be in the best interests of the mission, goals, purposes and interests of CIPE.
-Each director must put CIPE’s interests ahead of those of the director’s other business, professional, or personal interests in all matters involving CIPE.
-More specific aspects of the fiduciary duty of loyalty as it relates to conflicts of interest, CIPE opportunities, confidentiality, and other matters are
+Each CIPE Director is expected to perform his or her duties in good faith, with honesty, integrity, and openness in all dealings as a representative of CIPE.
+The Director should at a minimum exercise the care a prudent person in a like position would take under similar circumstances, and act in a manner the Director reasonably believes to be in the best interests of the mission, goals, purposes and interests of CIPE.
+Each Director must put CIPE’s interests ahead of those of the Director’s other professional, financial, organizational or personal interests in all matters involving CIPE.
+More specific aspects of the fiduciary duty of loyalty as it relates to conflicts of interest, CIPE opportunities, confidentiality, disclosure obligations, and other matters are addressed below.

 II.
 Conflicts of Interest